 “Listen, honey,” Joe went on, “I’ve got to get back to work.”

-Clara woke up with the sun streaming through her window blinds.
+Clara woke to the sun streaming through her window blinds.
 She could hear Mommy moving around downstairs.
 Closer by she could hear Mabel’s contented purring.
-Somewhere in between there was a shuffling, like something crawling along the carpet in the hallway.
+Somewhere in between there was a shuffling, like something crawling along the hallway carpet.

 Mommy doesn’t love you.